Top 10 Canny Alternatives in 2026 (Compared)

 Frill feedback management software - user feedback board and feature request interface

 What it does: Frill is a developer-friendly feedback platform with strong GitHub and Jira integrations plus AI features.
-At $25/mo it offers prioritization scoring but lacks internal comments, knowledge base, and multi-language support.
+Pricing starts at $25/mo (Startup) and scales through Business $49/mo, Growth $149/mo, and Enterprise from $349/mo.
+Prioritization scoring is included but lacks internal comments, knowledge base, and multi-language support.

 Best for: Dev Integration